ir-dev/ir-dev/README.md

 # 💫 About Me
-🌱 Software Engineer in the making<br>🤝 Always open to innovative ideas<br>💬 "The only limits are those of vision"
+🌱 Software Engineer in the making<br>🤝 Always open to innovative ideas<br>💬 "Complexity can create simplicity."

 ## 🌐 Socials